Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Over the years, Shopify has gained popularity among eCommerce business owners, and for a good reason.
 With in-built marketing tools, advanced functionality, appealing themes, and plenty of features, Shopify has quickly taken the eCommerce world by storm.

-As we already know, SEO is essential to drive traffic, leads, and sales to your website.
-Also, most of the revenues generated by eCommerce businesses are due to organic search results.
+As we already know, SEO is essential to drive organic traffic, leads, and sales to your website.
+Also, eCommerce businesses generate most of the revenues from organic search results.
 However, if you don’t do it right, your business will not be visible online.
 Of course, nobody wants that!

 What Is Shopify SEO?